syntacore/snippy/llvm/tools/llvm-snippy/docs/index.rst

 -  ``any``

 Return address register must be distinct from stack pointer register, so be cautious when using this option in pair with ``--redefine-sp``.
-The configration error may occur if:
+The configuration error may occur if:

 - Same register is specified in both options.
 E.g. ``--redefine-ra=reg::X2 --redefine-sp=SP``